Crawley: Climate

-Sunshine totals in Crawley are higher than many inland areas due to its southerly location: Gatwick averaged 1,574 hours per year over 1961–90.
-No data is available for 1971 to 2000, but given increases at comparable sites nearby, annual averages are likely to be over 1,600 hours.

-Snowfall is often heavier in the Sussex Weald than in many other low-lying parts of central and southern England due to the proximity of moisture-laden southerly tracking low-pressure systems bringing easterly winds and snow to areas from South London southwards.
-However, again due to the southerly location of the area, with warmer air from the nearby English Channel, the snow is often temporary as low-pressure systems track north bringing in milder air; areas immediately north of London tend to have less accumulation, but lying for a longer duration.

-Rainfall is lower than the English average, but higher than many other areas of the South East.
-1mm of rain or more falls on 116.7 days of the year.

 Neighbourhoods and areas

 There are 14 residential neighbourhoods, each with a variety of housing types: terraced, semi-detached and detached houses, low-rise flats and bungalows.
-There are no residential tower blocks, apart from the 8-storey Milton Mount Flats at the North end of Pound Hill.
+There are no residential tower blocks, apart from the eight-storey Milton Mount flats at the north end of Pound Hill.
 Many houses have their own gardens and are set back from roads.
 The hub of each neighbourhood is a shopping parade, community centre and church, and each has a school and recreational open spaces as well.
 Crawley Development Corporation's intention was for neighbourhood shops to cater only to basic needs, and for the town centre to be used for most shopping requirements.
 The number of shop units provided in the neighbourhood parades reflected this: despite the master plan making provision for at least 20 shops in each neighbourhood, the number actually built ranged from 19 in the outlying Langley Green neighbourhood to just seven in West Green, close to the town centre.

+Population figures are now calculated by ward, and not all wards are coterminous with their neighbourhood.
+In 2007, the last year for which population figures by neighbourhood are available, the most populous neighbourhoods—and the only two with more than 10,000 residents—were Pound Hill (14,716) and Broadfield (12,666).
+Northgate and West Green had 4,407 and 4,404 residents respectively; the populations of the other neighbourhoods varied between approximately 5,000 and 9,000.

 Each of the 14 residential neighbourhoods is identified by a colour, which is shown on street name signs in a standard format throughout the town: below the street name, the neighbourhood name is shown in white text on a coloured background.

 There are areas which are not defined as neighbourhoods but which are closely associated with Crawley: